dr107/address_search/Readme.md

 2. **Search quality** – DuckDuckGo via MCP is functional but simplistic.
 Consider swapping in a richer search API (Brave Search, Bing, SerpAPI) once you’re ready for Stage 2/3 work.
 The `DuckDuckGoAPIClient` interface makes this a drop-in change.
 3. **Evidence aggregation** – Currently we just slice the page text.
 Future steps include smarter HTML cleaning, source ranking, and capturing explicit citations/URLs in the final CSV.
 4. **JSON schema enforcement** – We still ask the model for a simple object.
 Eventually we’ll want a stricter schema (site_type enum, confidence enum, array of sources) plus validation.
 5. **Scalability** – No batching, retry, or long-run resilience yet (e.g., rate limiting, smarter cache invalidation).
 Before running all 800 rows, add checkpoints and maybe a resume mechanism.
+Parallel web fetches improve latency, but there’s still no backoff logic if many sites block requests.
 6. **Model selection** – README previously referenced local LLMs generically.
 Final plan is to use stronger models such as Deepseek-R1-70B or Llama 4 variants on the workstation GPU(s).
 When you switch models, update the CLI defaults or pass `--model` explicitly.